On singular moduli for arbitrary discriminants: Proof of Theorem

-\begin{proof} An easy computation shows that the map is well-defined.
-We will show that the groups have the same cardinality, and then show that the map is surjective.
-The exact sequence
+\begin{proof} An easy computation shows that the map is a well-defined group homomorphism.
+We will show that the groups have the same cardinality, and then show that the map is surjective. {When $d = -3$ or $-4$, one can check that both sides are trivial.
+Henceforth we assume that $d< -4$ so that $\OO^{\times} = \pm1$.}